 5. What are the immigration consequences?

 Shoplifting is a crime involving moral turpitude.
 Therefore, theft offenses are deportable.
-But if the shoplifting conviction was just a petty offense or class 3 misdemeanor, it is less likely a non-citizen defendant would be deported.6
+Though if the shoplifting conviction was just a petty offense or class 3 misdemeanor, it is less likely a non-citizen defendant would be deported.6

 Aliens facing criminal charges should hire an attorney right away.
 An attorney may be able to get the charges dismissed or reduced to a non-deportable crime.
 Learn more about the criminal defense of immigrants.

-6. What other charges could defendants face?
+6. What other charges could I face?

 6.1.
 Robbery